 Importantly we are very active with in the local community organising and supporting:

 - The Christmas Santa Float visiting the local and surrounding areas during December, culminating our efforts on Christmas Eve in Rainhill Village centre.
 This raises further funds for distribution.

-- Willowbrook Hospice where we support and assist the Reception area on a weekly basis.
+- Willowbrook Hospice where we provide voluntary support and assist the Reception area on a weekly basis.